 The bill would allow the Board, in its discretion, to license a pharmacist, without examination, who is duly registered or licensed by examination in some other state, except the Board would be allowed to require such individual take the multi-state jurisprudence examination approved by the Board.
-The bill would authorize the Board to adopt rules and regulations relating to the score such individual would be required to receive in order to pass the multi-state jurisprudence examination, the maximum number of times such individual would be allowed to take the examination, and the maximum number of times such individual may have attempted the North American Pharmacist Licensure Examination, regardless of the score achieved.
+The bill would authorize the Board to adopt rules and regulations relating to the score such individual would be required to receive in order to pass the multi-state jurisprudence examination.
+The bill would require the Board only accept a passing score on an examination required for licensure from an applicant's first five attempts taking such examination.

-The bill would provide reciprocal licensure may be denied for failure to satisfy the rules and regulations adopted by the Board or for any reasons set forth in statute that authorize the Board to deny an application or renewal of any pharmacist license.
+The bill would provide reciprocal licensure may be denied for any reasons set forth in statute that authorize the Board to deny an application or renewal of any pharmacist license.